 5. Real life is easier.
 While all of my dyslexic kids learned to read later and struggled across the board with learning from one degree to another, once they hit the real world (i.e. graduated from high school) they are off and running.
 All of that time you spent helping them to understand themselves, how they learn, and nurturing their interests pays off big time once they are out of the school setting and able work and learn more on their own.
 All of our kids needed a few years to find their ‘thing’ but once they did – wowza!

 6. Outside the box people are happier outside the box.
-What I mean by this is that, at least for my kids (and dyslexic husband) they struggle in cookie cutter types of environments.
+What I mean by this is that, at least for my kids (and their dyslexic father) they struggle in cookie cutter types of environments.
 That is why the traditional school setting often doesn’t work for our kids.
-Their learning curve is way different than traditional learners and their strengths often lie outside of the typical word and logic intelligences.
-They master reading and writing later than their peers.
-They often don’t do well with testing even if they have a good understanding of the material.
-Standardized education is difficult for non-standard minds.
+Did you know that 35% of entrepreneurs are dyslexic?
+It is believed that about 20% of the general population are dyslexic.
+People with dyslexia are much more likely to be entrepreneurs than traditional learners.
+Curious about what kinds of skills people with dyslexia excel at?
+Read this list of dyslexic strengths.

 9. Dyslexia is not all bad.
 Although the school years can be tough, once our kids with dyslexia get out into the world, they often excel.
 I write this to encourage you that despite what it may seem, your dyslexic kids have amazing abilities that school curricula don’t often address.
 An ability to make unusual connections, to think outside the box, to imagine, to engineer, to create music, art, or businesses – these are areas where our kids EXCEL and that is good!